 Students on certain types of visas are not eligible for in-state tuition.
 Permanent residents are eligible for in-state tuition once the 12-month requirement is met.
-Students who have an outstanding balance are subject to being dropped from all classes for nonpayment of remaining tuition.
 In some cases, a high school transcript and a copy of the Texas Driver's License or ID card will be required for admissions.
 These items will be used to facilitate the decision about a student's residency status.

 Students not documenting county or state residency prior to the census date of the

 term will be charged the higher rate.
 Tuition refunds due to residency changes will